 - Import users in bulk (CSV, excel file format)

 - Scheduled user data imports, export and much more

 - Open APIs (for developers and accredited partners)

 Physical monitoring systems such as building alarms, fire alarms, or temp control systems can also be integrated with Crises Control, as can server monitoring software, antivirus software, or any system capable of generating an alert by Email, SMS or SFTP.

-Crises Control supports iPhone, Android, Windows Mobile, and Blackberry Android phones, tablets and PCs.
+Crises Control supports iPhone and Android phones, tablets and PCs.
 It also supports all mainstream browsers (Internet Explorer, Microsoft Edge, Safari, Google Chrome, Firefox etc.).

 Almost all Crises Control actions can be performed from the mobile app.

 - Send Ping messages (mass notifications) to a select group of users anywhere in the world